Ingwie/OpenAVRc_Hw/Xany_Builds_by_Users/pierrotm777/Xany2Servo360/README_Xany2Servo360.md

 I use a Pro Micro board.

 For use it, you need:
-- An OpenAVRc Transmitter with the X-Any feature:
+- An OpenAVRc Transmitter with the X-Any feature.
-- A 360 degrees sensor.
+- Build a 360 degrees I2C sensor.
-- A 360 degrees servo.
+- Build (or buy) a 360 degrees servo.

 See our documentation here for all connections: